SaaS Financial Model 1.0

 Jaakko Piipponen

 A few years ago, I built one of the most widely-used SaaS Financial Model templates.
 It was a popular resource among founders, CEOs, and startup finance leaders, and it has maintained a #1 rank on Google for years.
 I'm always thrilled when people tell me that they've built their own models on top of my template.
+Skip right to the model here.

 I lost the original model with the sale of my previous company, but it provided me with an opportunity to rethink and build it from scratch.
 Truth be told, the old model was long overdue for a major update.
 Even the most recent version from 2020 was based on logic I had developed years earlier and badly needed an overhaul.

-If you’re looking to build a robust financial model that’s quick to update and designed to scale with your revenue into the tens of millions, this template is for you.
+If you’re looking to build a robust financial model that’s quick to update yet designed to scale with you, this template is for you.
+Or if you prefer a software approach, check out our Financial Modeling Software Cloudberry.

 Why Do I Need a Financial Model?